qutad/stopwatch-PyQt5-/README.md

 ## License

-This project is licensed under the GNU 2.0
+This project is licensed under the GPL 2.0 License